Elagoht/Passenger-Server/README.md

 ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues-pr/Elagoht/Passenger-server)
 ![GitHub License](https://img.shields.io/github/license/Elagoht/Passenger-server)

-Passenger Server, is the Web backend to interact Passenger over HTTP.
-You can think Passenger CLI as a kernel and Passenger Server as a shell.
-You can use cli tool standalone, but if you want to access its power over Web, here is the server.
+Passenger Server is the Web backend to interact with Passenger over HTTP.
+You can think of Passenger CLI as a kernel and Passenger Server as a shell.
+You can use the CLI tool standalone, but if you want to access its power over the Web, here is the server.

 The main idea of ​​using Passenger as a web server was born to be able to use it on your own 'self-hosted' server.
 This project is not designed for general use scenarios.